 5. Make Choice Automatic

 There are some choices that you want to become habitual.
 By creating solid habits from your daily choices, you streamline the process so that your behavior doesn’t require the same thought process or self-discipline over time.

-If you learn how to create sustainable habits properly, then you can transform any good choice into a regular habit.
-Forming habits isn’t a matter of willpower or character.
-You have to learn how to create new neural pathways in your brain so your choices become automatic.
-The same holds true for bad choices that have become bad habits.
-By learning the skills of creating good habits, you can learn to replace those unwanted bad habits with a positive new habit.
+If you learn how to create sustainable good behaviors, then you can transform any good choice into a regular habit.
+It isn’t a matter of willpower or character.
+By starting small with daily commitments to positive behavior, you help your brain to create new neural pathways so your choices become automatic.

 6. See Every Day as a New Opportunity